lilca/tEXT-iNSERTEr/README.md

  * When a specified file was not exist, "tir" inserts message at "msg" attribute.
  * Output file name became a name that was removed ".tir" suffix from input file name.

+Deference of "sed" command
+===
+You think that, "tir" command is not necesary because the combination of "sed" command & shell script are able to give same result?
+I answer you that "That's right!, Maybe.".